dojo/docs/quickstart/charting.rst

 Dojo Charting
 =============

-Dojo comes with an amzing charting library.
+Dojo comes with an amazing charting library, in the form of dojox.charting.
+A large number of features are supported, with new ones being added constantly.

 Examples
 --------

-Here is a very simple example from plain markup
+Here is a very simple example of a stacked area chart.

 .. cv-compound::